fusion809/fusion809.github.io-retired/pages/governance/electoral-systems/06-semi-proportional-representation.md

 * Parallel voting, where a majority/plurality electoral system is used to elect some members, while proportional representation is used to elect other members.
 * {% include wp.html link="Single non-transferable vote (SNTV)" art="Single_non-transferable_vote" puncr="," %} which is used for multi-member electorates where each voter gets a single vote and whichever candidates receive the most votes are elected.

-STV can also be described as semi-proportional when the number of members per district is low relative to the total number of candidates to be elected using STV.
+STV can also be described as semi-proportional when the number of members per district is low relative to the total number of candidates to be elected.